odinuv/web/en/apv/articles/sql-join/index.md

     ON person.id_location = location.id_location
 {% endhighlight %}

-The `USING` statement allows you to simplify a very common type of join condition.
+The `USING` statement allows you to simplify a very common type of a join condition.
 It does in no way affect the way the tables are joined.
 You can use it with any of the above modifiers.
 The only difference is that the resulting table will contain only a single column `id_location`.

 ### NATURAL Join
 You may also encounter a `NATURAL` join.
-Natural join is designed for the same purpose as the `USING` statement, but it takes it one step further -- it automatically assumes that the join condition is equality of all columns with same names.
+The natural join is designed for the same purpose as the `USING` statement, but it takes it one step further -- it automatically assumes that the join condition is equality of all columns with identical names.
 So this:

 {% highlight sql %}
 SELECT * FROM